Building Yices from Source

 Third-Party SAT Solvers

 Yices can use third-party SAT solvers as backends to the bit-vector solvers.
-We call these delegates.
-Currently two third-party solvers are supported
+Currently one internal and three third-party solvers are supported

-You can compile Yices with one or both of these SAT solvers.
+You can also compile Yices with any of these SAT solvers.

 Install CaDiCaL